 For more than 30 years she has been conducting master classes in different countries like Spain, the UK, Israel, Italy, the USA, the Scandinavian countries, France, China, Japan et al. and been appointed member of jury at a great number of international competitions.

 Currently, Mari Tampere-Bezrodny teaches violin at the Estonian Academy of Music and Theatre as well as at Sibelius Academy.
 Over 120 violinists have taken extensive courses under her supervision, many of them becoming winners of international competitions and later working as concert masters or violinists in the world’s renowned orchestras.
 Several of them have started their own teaching careers.

-See also other violin recordings by ERP: Ad patrem meum, Eduard Tubin.
+See also other violin recordings by ERP: Great Maestros Vol XIV-XV, Ad patrem meum, Eduard Tubin.
 Works for Violin and Piano Vol I, Eduard Tubin.
 Works for Violin and Piano Vol II, Vivaldi per Pisendel, World Premiere Recordings, Vivaldi senza basso, Vivaldi opera quinta, Works for Solo Violin.
 Sigrid Kuulmann